Nullvora/mabor/README.md

 </summary>
 <br />

-Burn aims to be the most flexible deep learning framework.
-While it's crucial to maintain compatibility with a wide variety of backends, Burn also provides the ability to extend the functionalities of a backend implementation to suit your personal modeling requirements.
+Mabor aims to be the most flexible deep learning framework.
+While it's crucial to maintain compatibility with a wide variety of backends, Mabor also provides the ability to extend the functionalities of a backend implementation to suit your personal modeling requirements.

 This versatility is advantageous in numerous ways, such as supporting custom operations like flash attention or manually writing your own kernel for a specific backend to enhance performance.
-See [this section](https://burn.dev/books/burn/advanced/backend-extension/index.html) in the Burn Book 🔥 for more details.
+See [this section](https://burn.dev/books/burn/advanced/backend-extension/index.html) in the Mabor Book 🔥 for more details.

 </details>